-The convertible notes were acquired as part of the Transaction (see note 3 for details).
+The convertible notes were acquired as part of the Transaction (note 3).
 On February 25, 2015, the Company completed a \$295,000 bridge loan financing from various directors and other private investors of the Company by the issuance of unsecured convertible promissory notes (the "Notes").
 The Notes bear an interest rate of 15% per annum, payable quarterly.
-During the current year, the maturity date of the Notes was extended to September 27, 2019.
+The maturity date of the Notes was extended to September 27, 2019 without revaluation and were repaid through the issuance of shares of the Company subsequent to the year ended October 31, 2019 (note 21).